lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

+The software mond is the mind of the software liteerate orfnisation - a less slow AI

+How can we crowd siurce all the external monitoring, client feedback, and strategy into say a swardley map and ongoing discussion innthe compnay

-"Say what you are going to say"
+Say what you are going to say"
 ===============================

 My old history teacher tried to drum into his classes how to structure an essay.::